obulka/blink_raymarch/README.md

 # BlinkScript Ray/Path Marcher for Nuke

-This project contains six gizmos that allow you to ray march, and path march, a wide variety of shapes, including fractals, utilizing the GPU.
+This project contains five gizmos that allow you to ray march, and path march, a wide variety of shapes, including fractals, utilizing the GPU.

 ![nested_dielectrics_final](https://user-images.githubusercontent.com/21975584/185783312-db9a7f74-cf07-4655-b566-57b265afcf58.png)